klekkala/3d2d_ann/README.md

 ```shell
 python match.py 1326035199606919
 ```
-It means it will read the 1326035199606919.bin in ./velodyne_sync, and automatically find the cloest images of 5 cams.
+It means it will read the 1326035199606919.bin in ./velodyne_sync, and automatically find the closest images of 5 cams.

 # project_vel_to_cam.py
+ß
 To run the project, simply use

 ```shell